Josca/k0rdent_docs/docs/glossary.md

 OpenStack, etc.).

 ### Managed cluster
-A Kubernetes cluster created and managed by Project 2A.
+A Kubernetes cluster created and managed by K0rdent.

 ### Mutli Cluster Service
 The `MultiClusterService` is a custom resource used to manage deployment of beach-head services across multiple clusters.

 ### Management cluster
-The Kubernetes cluster where 2A is installed and from which all other managed clusters are managed.
+The Kubernetes cluster where K0rdent is installed and from which all other managed clusters are managed.